-Analysis: Within the First statement, We assigned a new value at index position two.
-Since it is immutable, the output is throwing a Type Error.
+Analysis: We assigned a new value at index position two within the First statement.
+Since it is immutable, the output throws a Type Error.
 Within the Second statement, We assigned a new value to this inside another at index position one.

-Although it is a Nested tuple, the output throws a Type Error because it is immutable.
-In the Third statement, We assigned a new value at position , which is List inside it.
-Since List is mutable, we successfully changed the value from 5 to 14.
+Although it is a Nested tuple, the Python output throws a Type Error because it is immutable.
+In the Third statement, We assigned a new value at position , which is List inside.
+Since the List is mutable, we successfully changed the value from 5 to 14.

 Python Tuple Methods

 It provides the following methods.
-The tuple() method helps to convert the String or Lists into Tuple.
+The tuple() method helps to convert the String or Lists into Tuples.